iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Helmholtz Equation In Box.md

 }
 $$

 Notice that the frequencies of the sound wave is quantized.
 The lowest frequency will be given by $w_{1, 1, 1}$

 **Some Important Facts**

-This means that, for higher requencies, it cannot be written as an integer multiple of $w_{1, 1, 1}$.
+This means that, for higher frequencies, it cannot be written as an integer multiple of $w_{1, 1, 1}$.
 Notice that, in the first dimension, the harmonics of the basis function is given as:

 $$
 w_n = \frac{n\alpha\pi}{L}
 $$

 Which means that $w_2$ is a multiple of $w_4$, it's like a combination of ordered harmonics.
 In the case of 3D partial standing waves, the harmonics is different, and they are not 2x multiple of each other.
 That is also the reason why some of the instruments that make standing waves on a string has more of a soothing affect, it's because of the properties of the harmonics on the 1D vibrating string.